-SEO guide to optimizing your LinkedIn profile for more connections, better leads - Search Engine Land
+LinkedIn SEO guide: Optimizing your profile for more connections, better leads

 Thanks for connecting.
 I see that you [ run a small business/have a law firm/are a tech entrepreneur/etc ].
 I wanted to reach out because I [ help businesses like yours do x ].
 Maybe there's potential to work together.
 Are you working on anything interesting lately?"

-Similar to the previous script, this script lets the person know who you are and why you want to connect with them, and leaves it up to them to respond to you.
+Similar to the previous script, this script lets the person know who you are and why you want to connect with them and leaves it up to them to respond to you.

-There’s no pitch that implies that you know how you can help them – you don’t yet – or starts rambling about the services you offer.
+No pitch implies that you know how you can help them – you don't yet – or start rambling about your services.

-This keeps the conversation more open and prevents the risk of you pitching them on one service when they may have asked you about a different service that you didn’t think to mention.
+This keeps the conversation open and prevents the risk of you pitching them on one service when they may have asked you about a different service you didn't think to mention.

-Let the conversation flow more naturally and they will likely ask you about services that are most relevant to them.
-Another benefit of this approach is that you avoid drawing in leads that may not be the best fit for you.
+Let the conversation flow more naturally, and they will likely ask you about services most relevant to them.

+Another benefit of this approach is to avoid drawing in leads that may not be the best fit for you.

 A final note about connections

-Try to build as many connections as possible (following the process I outlined above), or at least reach that “500+” mark.
-This helps you build a more expansive network and appear as a trusted person in your industry.
+Try to build as many connections as possible (following the process outlined above), or at least reach that "500+" mark.

+This helps you build a more expansive network and appear trusted in your industry.

 6. Gather recommendations, skills and endorsements

-Again, LinkedIn SEO isn’t quite as measurable as website SEO, but that’s part of the fun.
-By optimizing certain sections for keywords, you can test what works and what doesn’t and come up with your own lead generation strategy.
+Again, LinkedIn SEO isn't quite as measurable as website SEO, but that's part of the fun.

+Optimizing certain sections for keywords allows you to test what works and what doesn't and develop your lead generation strategy.

-The recommendations, skills and endorsements sections are all areas where you can add LinkedIn SEO keywords, but they don’t bring any hard evidence that says they move the needle in terms of SEO.
+The recommendations, skills and endorsements sections are all areas where you can add LinkedIn SEO keywords, but they don't bring any hard evidence that says they move the needle in SEO.
 They may, however, move the needle when it comes to conversions.

 Recommendations

-LinkedIn recommendations are the “reviews” of your profile.
 This is where references and past clients can talk about their experience working with you and the results you have gotten for them.

 Your clients will likely include keywords naturally here, which may or may not play a role in your profile SEO.

 If you prompt your network contact for recommendations, you may want to suggest that they include those target keywords, just in case.

-SEO aside, recommendations are great social proof to show that you know what you are doing and that you bring awesome results for your clients.
-If visitors see loads of positive recommendations on your profile, this could be the final push they need in order to hire you.
+SEO aside, recommendations are great social proof to show you know what you are doing and bring awesome results to your clients.

+If visitors see many positive recommendations on your profile, this could be the final push they need to hire you.

 Skills